elasticpath/react-pwa-reference-storefront/src/components/src/ProductListLoadmore/README.md

 #### Description

-Displays button to load more products on product list.
+Displays a button that loads more products from a product list.

 #### Usage